Congyuwang/rust-simd-test/README.md

 # Testing Sum f32 Arrays in Rust With SIMD

-Summing f32 array using f32x4 is about four times as fast as simple loop, using the same amount of CPU resource (single thread).
+Summing f32 array using f32x16 is about 13 times as fast as simple loop, using the same amount of CPU resource (single thread).

 ## How to Run